S.Africa to deploy army over anti-immigrant attacks

 "This is not too late, this is just the right time".

-Immigrants are often the focus of resentment among poor South Africans, who face a chronic job shortage with the youth unemployment rate well over 50 percent.
+Foreigners are often the focus of resentment among poor South Africans who face a chronic jobs shortage, with youth unemployment rate over 50 percent.

-Regional relations have been strained by the unrest, with Zimbabwe, Malawi and Mozambique repatriating some worried citizens.
+Regional relations have been strained by the unrest, with Zimbabwe, Malawi and Mozambique organising for some worried citizens to return home.

 Nearly 400 Malawians arrived overnight in the city of Blantyre in the south of the country, where they were met by government ministers and officials.

-Holding her one-year-old daughter in her arms, Agnes Salanje said she "faced death" from marauding attackers.
+Holding her one-year-old daughter in her arms, Agnes Salanje said she "faced death" from marauding death mobs.

 "We could have been killed as these South Africans hunted for foreigners, going from door to door," Salanje, who was a domestic worker in Durban, told AFP.